robotpony/w42/content/blog/2025/when-technology-gets-boring-innovation-begins.md

 There's something beautiful and sad about this vanishing.
 The technologies that transform society most profoundly are the ones we eventually forget exist.
 The highest achievement for any technology is to become boring.

 I'm writing this on a device with billions of transistors, connected to a global network, powered by electricity I never think about, displaying on a screen I take for granted.
 Every one of these was once miraculous.
-Now they're just Tuesday.
+Now they're just part of the furniture, sometimes literally.

 The next time you're evaluating a new technology, ask yourself: can I imagine a world where this is too cheap to meter?
 Where it's so common we forget it exists?
 If the answer is yes, start building for that world now.